-The project aims to protect and promote the rights of religious minorities in Egypt.
+The project aimed to protect and promote the rights of religious minorities in Egypt.

-MRG is working to help community organizations and activities to coordinate better to respond to threats and attacks.
-We are helping them influence new laws and policies that are being debated right now in Egypt.
-The project will contribute towards greater tolerance and inter-cultural understanding resulting in the decreased marginalization and exclusion of minorities in Egypt.
+MRG worked to help community organizations and activities to coordinate better to respond to threats and attacks.
+We helped them influence new laws and policies that were being debated in Egypt.
+The project contributed towards greater tolerance and inter-cultural understanding resulting in the decreased marginalization and exclusion of minorities in Egypt.

 Minorities in Egypt

 Egypt’s transition from an authoritarian regime to democratic state has been turbulent and chaotic for all Egypt’s citizens, but particularly for its religious and ethnic minority groups.

 Following the successful election in 2012 and subsequent ousting of President Morsi in 2013, attitudes held by some of the Sunni majority population were further entrenched and continued to negatively impact Egypt’s minority Coptic Christians, who form approximatively 10 per cent of the population, as well as Shi’a Muslims, Bahá’is and several smaller minorities including Ahmadis, Quranists and Jehovah’s Witnesses.

 Despite constitution legislation which recognizes the freedom of religion and freedom from discrimination or persecution, mainstream political and religious opinion considers the Bahá’i faith as a ‘heretical sect of Islam rather than an independent religious movement’ and its adherents are seen as a threat to the public order.
 In 2009, Bahá’is were forced to flee their village after media coverage of the Bahá’i New Year celebration on national TV portrayed the celebration as an infringment on public safety.